mlgvla/mahlzeit-api/notes.md

 [] add a My Recipes page (with link on Navbar)
 [] implement loading recipes (in RecipeSearchContainer component) [] implement getMyRecipes - remember to JSON.parse the ingredients (actually, do I have to?
 I can do that right before displaying them)
+    let ingredientParser = (ingredientLines) => {
+        return JSON.parse(ingredientLines)
+    }
 [] implement postMyRecipe - remember to JSON.stringify the ingredients array and adding it back to the object BEFORE posting!!!
+Do this in the save handler!

+[] Math.round(calories/yield) to calculate calories per serving [] Source will be the text for the url link